Biometix/biometix.github.io/index/index.md

     BQAT as desktop application. _Coming soon._

+{: .highlight }
-> Please contact us at info@biometix.com if you'd like more information.
+Please contact us at info@biometix.com if you'd like more information.